-Dr. Lo Ka Shui, aged 67 Director
+Dr. Lo Ka Shui, aged 68 Director

 Dr. Lo Ka Shui was appointed to the Board of the Company in 1989.
 In 2005, he was appointed Chairman of the Nomination Committee of the Company.
 He graduated from McGill University with a Bachelor of Science Degree and from Cornell University with a Doctor of Medicine (M.D.)
 Degree.
 He was certified in Internal Medicine and Cardiology.
-He has more than 30 years' experience in property and hotel development and investment both in Hong Kong and overseas.
-Dr. Lo is the Chairman and Managing Director of Great Eagle Holdings Limited and the nonexecutive Chairman of Eagle Asset Management (CP) Limited (Manager of the publicly listed Champion Real Estate Investment Trust), LHIL Manager Limited (in the capacity as Trustee-Manager of Langham Hospitality Investments Limited) and Langham Hospitality Investments Limited.
+He has over three decades of experience in property and hotel development and investment both in Hong Kong and overseas.
+Dr. Lo is the Chairman and Managing Director of Great Eagle Holdings Limited and the non-executive Chairman of Eagle Asset Management (CP) Limited (Manager of Champion Real Estate Investment Trust), LHIL Manager Limited (Trustee-Manager of Langham Hospitality Investments) and Langham Hospitality Investments Limited.
 He is also an independent non-executive Director of Shanghai Industrial Holdings Limited, Phoenix Satellite Television Holdings Limited and China Mobile Limited.
-Dr. Lo is a Vice President of The Real Estate Developers Association of Hong Kong, a Trustee of the Hong Kong Centre for Economic Research and a member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority.
-He stepped down as the Chairman and was appointed as the vice chairman of the Chamber of Hong Kong Listed Companies on 27 June 2013.
+Dr. Lo is a Vice President of The Real Estate Developers Association of Hong Kong, a Trustee of the Hong Kong Centre for Economic Research, a member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority and the Vice Chairman of The Chamber of Hong Kong Listed Companies.

-Mr. Lee Jackson @ Li Chik Sin, aged 81 Director
+Mr. Lee Jackson @ Li Chik Sin, aged 82 Director

 Mr. Lee Jackson was appointed as an independent non-executive Director and Chairman of the Audit Committee of the Company in December 1998.
 In 2005, he was appointed a member of the Remuneration Committee and the Nomination Committee of the Company.
 On 22 April 2009, he stepped down as the Chairman of the Audit Committee of the Company and remains as a member of the Audit Committee.
-He also sits on the Board of Hong Fok Corporation Limited and was appointed as its lead independent Director on 1 April 2013.
-Mr. Lee was an independent nonexecutive Director of Hong Leong Finance Limited from 1 February 2005 until 21 April 2011.
+He stepped down as the lead independent Director of Hong Fok Corporation Limited on 30 April 2014.
 He was formerly a partner of an international firm of Chartered Accountants and is a member of The Australian Institute of Chartered Accountants.

-Mr. Teoh Teik Kee, aged 54 Director
+Mr. Teoh Teik Kee, aged 55 Director

 Mr. Teoh Teik Kee was appointed an independent non-executive Director and a member of the Audit Committee of the Company on 30 September 2004.
 In 2005, he was appointed Chairman of the Remuneration Committee and a member of the Nomination Committee of the Company.
 On 22 April 2009, he was appointed Chairman of the Audit Committee of the Company.
-Mr. Teoh is a lead independent Director of Luzhou Bio-Chem Technology Limited and was appointed as a non-independent & nonexecutive Director of Hwang-DBS (Malaysia) Berhad on 1 April 2013.
+Mr. Teoh is a lead independent Director of Luzhou Bio-Chem Technology Limited and was appointed as a non-independent & non-executive Director of Hwang Capital (Malaysia) Berhad (formerly known as Hwang-DBS (Malaysia) Berhad) on 1 April 2013.
 Mr Teoh resigned as a non-executive non-independent Director of Great Group Holdings Limited on 1 November 2013.

-Mr. Teoh is a Chartered Accountant by training, and worked from 1986 to 1990 with KPMG Peat Marwick McLintock in London and with PricewaterhouseCoopers in Singapore.
-He has extensive experience in investment banking and corporate financial advisory services when he was with the DBS Bank Group from 1993 to 2001.
+Mr Teoh is a Chartered Accountant by training, and worked from 1986 to 1990 with KPMG Peat Marwick McLintock in London and with PricewaterhouseCoopers in Singapore.
+He has extensive experience in investment banking and corporate financial advisory services when he was with the DBS Group from 1993 to 2001.

-Mr. Teoh graduated from Aston University, Birmingham, United Kingdom with a Bachelor of Science (Honours) Degree in Managerial and Administrative Studies, and is a member of the Institute of Chartered Accountants in England and Wales.
+Mr. Teoh graduated from Aston University, Birmingham, United Kingdom with a Bachelor of Science (Honours) Degree in Managerial and Administrative Studies, and is a member of The Institute of Chartered Accountants in England and Wales.
 He also has a diploma in Corporate Treasury Management awarded by the Association of Corporate Treasurers in the United Kingdom.